 | Documentation | Provide a detailed report with photos | Gives you a clear picture of your chimney's condition |

-I use professional chimney rods and flexible rod systems depending on your chimney’s construction.
-Some Vineland homes have straight flues; others have offsets that require specialized equipment.
+I use professional chimney rods and flexible rod systems depending on how your chimney is built.
+Some Vineland homes have straight flues.
+Others have offsets that bend partway up, and those need the flexible gear to clean right.

 Chimney Sweeping: More Than Just Removing Soot

-People often ask me, “How much does chimney sweeping really cost?”
-The answer depends on several factors, but let me break down the pricing structure I use.
+People ask me all the time, "How much does chimney sweeping really cost?"
+It depends on a few things, so let me lay out the pricing I actually use.

 Chimney Sweeping Pricing Breakdown